Skip to main content

 Invest in Samoa

-Samoa offers foreign and domestic investors a stable, democratic environment, a skilled and English-speaking workforce, and strategic location in the Pacific.
-Our Investment Promotion team provides one-stop facilitation for investors — from pre-investment advice through to permits, licences, and operational support.
+Samoa offers foreign and domestic investors a stable, highly favourable and business-friendly environment, backed by a skilled English-speaking workforce, and a strategic location in the Pacific as a gateway to regional and global markets.
+Our Investment Promotion team is responsible for the promotion, facilitation, registration, and monitoring of foreign investment in Samoa.

 Forms & downloads